 Join us for South Carolina Science Council's premiere professional development event.
 The South Carolina Science Council (SC)2 Conference can only occur because of the talented professionals that choose to present their work at our conference!
 Please check back soon to preview our preliminary conference program.

 This conference is designed for science teachers, by science teachers, to enhance science education.
-The conference will highlight sessions within the following strands: Scientific Literacy and Conceptual Understanding, Investigations and Experiences, Resources & Opportunities, and Integrating Science throughout the Curriculum.
+The conference will highlight sessions within the following strands: Disciplinary Literacy, SEPs & STEM/STEAM, Resources & Opportunities, Assessment that Informs Instruction, Project and Problem Based Learning.

 First Time Attendees' Breakfast

 Tickets are required to attend all ticketed workshops.
 You are encouraged to purchase/reserve tickets with preregistration, but some may be available onsite at the Ticket Sales Desk.
 Please see the preliminary program above for complete workshop descriptions and list of presenters.

 Space is reserved on a first-come, first served basis.
 Tickets are required to attend all field trips.
 You are encouraged to purchase/reserve tickets with preregistration, but some may be available onsite at the Ticket Sales Desk.
 All field trips will depart/return at the convention center loading area if you use the shuttle service, or you can drive your personal vehicle.
 Most are within 5 miles of the convention center.
 Please see the preliminary program for complete field trip descriptions.